moabukar/Grad-EntryLevel-Resources/README.md

 ## Contributing

-Happy to take contributions from those who have experienced graduate and entry-level tech tests.
+Happy to take contributions from those who have experienced graduate, entry-level tech tests and have completed/graduated from bootcamps and apprenticeships.

 Sample format to follow for adding code (for contributors):